Grants Writer/Researcher

 There are no supervisory responsibilities associated with this position.

-EDUCATION and/or EXPERIENCE:
+EDUCATION and EXPERIENCE:

 Bachelor's degree from four-year college or university required.
 Grant writing experience preferred.
 Demonstrated proficiency in conducting Internet-based research and an understanding of basic budget information.
 Proficiency with MS Office applications.
 Experience with online search tools and CRM software a plus.
 Ability to work cooperatively and collegially with others.